nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   2. Double-click the jar file or run `java -jar connectify.jar`

+      Expected: Shows the GUI with a set of sample clients.

-1. Saving window preferences
+2. Saving window preferences

    1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   1. Re-launch the app by double-clicking the jar file.<br>
+   2. Re-launch the app by double-clicking the jar file.

        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_
+3. Saving client data

+   1. Run a simple command like `list` or a `create` command.
+All client data should be automatically saved.

+   2. Close the app, and re-launch.
+All client data from the previous session should be retained.

 ### Deleting a person